sematic-ai/sematic/docs/get-started.md

 intended for single-user usage.
 {% endhint %}

-To stop the app, simply do
+To stop the server, simply do:

 ```shell
 $ sematic stop